 Verse 21: Par chei daûr di lui: for those after him; that is, for his offspring.

-Vocabulary: fevelâ (to speak), cirî fûr (to seek out), il balsim (balsam), di chel plui bon (of the best, choicest), cinccent (five hundred), il sicli (shekel; also siclo, see note at verse 13), la mire (myrrh), rût (pure), la metât (half), vadì (that is to say), dusinte e cincuante (two hundred and fifty), la canele (cinnamon), profumât (fragrant, scented), la cjane (cane), la cassie (cassia), il pês (weight), daûr dal pês di (by the weight of), il santuari (sanctuary), un hin (hin), il vueli di ulîf (olive oil), sacri (sacred), la unzion (anointment, anointing), la misure (measure), preparâ (to prepare), il bonodôr (pleasing odour), onzi (to anoint), parie (likewise, in the same way), la tende de cunvigne (congregation tent, meeting tent), l’arcje dal pat (ark of the covenant), la taule (table), il furniment (furnishing), il cjandelîr (lampstand, menorah), un altâr (altar), un olocaust (burnt offering), la concje (laver, font, basin), il çocul (base), consacrâ (to consecrate), sant (holy, sacred), cence fin (endlessly; that is, most, to the highest degree), tocjâ (to touch).
+Vocabulary: fevelâ (to speak), cirî fûr (to seek out), il balsim (balsam), di chel plui bon (of the best, choicest), cinccent (five hundred), il sicli (shekel; also siclo, see note at verse 13), la mire (myrrh), rût (pure), la metât (half), vadì (that is to say), dusinte e cincuante (two hundred and fifty), la canele (cinnamon), profumât (fragrant, scented), la cjane (cane), la cassie (cassia), il pês (weight), daûr dal pês di (by the weight of), il santuari (sanctuary), un hin (hin), il vueli di ulîf (olive oil), sacri (sacred), la unzion (anointment, anointing), la misure (measure), preparâ (to prepare), il bonodôr (pleasing odour), onzi (to anoint), parie (likewise, in the same way), la tende de cunvigne (tent of the convocation), l’arcje dal pat (ark of the covenant), la taule (table), il furniment (furnishing), il cjandelîr (lampstand), un altâr (altar), un olocaust (burnt offering), la concje (laver, font, basin), il çocul (base), consacrâ (to consecrate), sant (holy, sacred), cence fin (endlessly; that is, most, to the highest degree), tocjâ (to touch).

 Verse 23: Cîr fûr balsim di chel plui bon: seek out balsam from amongst the best; that is, seek out the most choice balsam.
 Cîr is the second-person singular of the imperative of the verb cirî.
 Review Friulian cardinal numbers here; a number of them appear in this verse.